-The top three panels were drawn and colored in Photoshop, using a Wacom pad and stylus.
-The panel frames, speech balloons and text were made in Illustrator.
-Each panel was drawn separately and the page layout assembled in Illustrator.
+Below, the top three panels were drawn and colored in Photoshop, using a Wacom pad and stylus.
+The three images were then brought into Illustrator, and the frames, speech balloons and text were created and positioned in Illustrator.

-The bottom “splash” panel was produced with slightly different process than the top panels.
-First, the drawing was done with pencil on paper, then photographed and imported to the computer.
-There, I opened it in Flash and drew the full color illustration with the pencil drawing as a guide.
+The lower “splash” panel was drawn with pencil on paper, then photographed and imported to the computer.
+Then, it was imported into Flash and redrawn on top with paintbrush and eraser tools, using pencil drawing as a guide, which was later removed.

-I know there are a lot of Flash haters out there, and it has fallen out of favor (or out of existence) as a game / app building software.
-However, I find that graphically it offers unique properties not available in Illustrator or Photoshop.
-It draws like a paint program but creates vector artwork that offers certain editability not available with raster graphics.
-Flash’s graphics editor feels like a hybrid between raster and vector that is perfectly suitable for highly graphical drawn artwork.
-I find Photoshop the better drawing choice for more painterly artwork.
+I know Flash has fallen out of favor (or out of existence) as a game / app building software.
+It still offers unique graphical properties not available in Illustrator or Photoshop.
+It draws like a paint program but creates vector artwork that offers editability similar to but beyond that of raster programs.